-The American Legion's Post Excellence Awarded has added new criteria.
-To now qualify for the Post Excellence Award, a post is required to achieve excellence in four areas: membership, submission of the Consolidated Post Report (CPR), sharing of post history, and community activity.
+To qualify for the American Legion’s Post Excellence Award, a post is required to achieve excellence in four areas: membership, submission of the Consolidated Post Report (CPR), attaining a 90% renewal rate, and community activity.

-The purposes of this award is membership growth, exposure of American Legion values to the youth of the community, and increased visibility of the American Legion Family through service projects.
+The purpose of this award is membership growth, exposure of American Legion values to the community, and increased visibility of the American Legion Family through service projects.
 A post achieving this qualification will have had numerous post members involved in planning and achieving these goals.
-Many posts are most likely already active in these areas and will qualify without extra effort.
+Many posts are already active in these areas and will qualify without extra effort.
 Others, however, will need to increase their efforts in one or more areas to qualify for the award.

 The standard to be achieved in each area is as follows:

-- Membership.
-Post membership must be at least one member greater than the previous year.
+Membership: The post must attain at least 103% of their membership goal.
 At least one post officer attends district meetings.

 The department adjutant will transmit information as posts qualify to: